 To maintain a peaceful atmosphere, we ask you not to use your cell phones in public areas and, if possible, to reduce the volume of the ring tone.

 The Maldives enjoy a year-round tropical climate, subject to the influence of the monsoons, winds that blow in different directions according to the seasons.
 There are two seasons: the dry season of the “Iruvai”, monsoon from the Northeast, from December to May, and the rainy season of the “Hulhangu”, monsoon from the Southwest, from May to November.
 The wind that brings the rains blows from the southwest towards the northeast, whereas the winter monsoon (which brings the good weather) blows from the northeast to the southwest, bringing the dry season with little rain.
 Temperatures average 28°-31° all year round.
 The water temperature is always pleasant, around 27°-29°.

-Practical and informal summer clothes, without forgetting a sun hat, sun glasses, sun cream and rubber shoes.
-Dress code: both in daytime and in the evening, it is not permitted to enter the bar and restaurants in bathing suits or with wet clothes and guests are requested to always wear at least a T-shirt in these areas.
+Practical and informal summer clothes, without forgetting a sun hat, sunglasses, sun cream and rubber shoes.
+Dress code: both in the daytime and in the evening, it is not permitted to enter the bar and restaurant in bathing suits or with wet clothes and guests are requested to always wear at least a T-shirt in these areas.
 In the evenings and after dinner, bermuda shorts and wraparound skirts are allowed.
 Guests are more than welcome to go barefooted anywhere on the hotel.
 Nudity is strictly forbidden.